twse/bobsgame-fonts/Pixel Sans.md

 * Pokémon Sun & Moon – Used during battles.
 * Pokémon Ultra Sun & Ultra Moon – Used during battles.
 * Pokémon X & Y – Used during battles.
 * Shin Megami Tensei: Devil Summoners: Soul Hackers – Used in some parts of the UI, such as during battles.
+Not used in its sequel for PC and consoles (e.g. PlayStation 4 and PlayStation 5).

 ### Nintendo DS
 * 7th Dragon